 Many of these women have escaped home with their children and only the clothes on their back.
 Therefore, they may have lived and slept in this same outfit for days, weeks or months.
 The truth is that they may have only ever owned the one outfit at a time – and not necessarily one of their choice - and often it’s the same for the children who have never owned anything new, or age-appropriate - let alone suitable for school.

 Clothing provides practical benefits of course, but clothing also serves us in other ways; it’s an extension of our personality.
 It’s a choice most of us get to make each day about how we show up in the world.
 It brings us joy, gives us confidence and sets us apart in a way that we choose.

-We are working with a range of specialists across the state who operate either within the not-for-profit space or the fashion industry - and with a deep appreciation for the emerging movement around 'slow clothes' and 'up-cycling' as well as ethical fashion - and of course local design & manufacturing.
+We are working with a range of specialists across the state who operate either within the not-for-profit space or the fashion industry - and with a deep appreciation for the emerging movement around 'slow clothes' and 'up-cycling' - and of course local design & manufacturing.

 Together we can learn so much and we hope to change some fundamental misunderstandings around up-cycling, donating to, and shopping from charity shops.

 Many of us have beautiful clothes that sit in our wardrobe because we have loved them, but we no longer wear them.